 The ability of CBD products to relieve the symptoms of various ailments and the wealth of health benefits it offers have led to a massive increase in this cannabinoid’s popularity.

-As CBD becomes more mainstream, a plethora of CBD brands has become available.
+As CBD becomes more mainstream, a plethora of CBD brands have become available.

 Although more suppliers mean more access to this wonder substance, it can be challenging for customers to ascertain the quality of the products available.